jsercu/paddleboard/README.md

 What can I do with Paddleboard?
 [View Demo](https://paddleboard-prod.web.app/)

+:point_right:  Add Columns to your Board...

+:point_right:  Then add Tasks to Columns...

 :point_right:  Drag and drop to reorder tasks within a column OR move tasks between columns...

 ![Paddeboard DEMO GIF - Move Tasks](https://user-images.githubusercontent.com/10010923/109830934-f7932700-7c0c-11eb-83f6-5bc8f84dc043.gif)